zeitgeistpm/migration-guide/README.md

 Once successfully executed, the live parachain should halt in any case and if *Case B* is executed, additionally the live parachain should be downgraded to a parathread and the recovery parathread should be upgraded to a parachain and start producing blocks.
 Now the actual migration of the chain data and wasm code to the shell parachain can begin.
 <br></br>

 The last step is to overwrite the head and runtime from the shell parachain with the head data and latest runtime of the halted live parachain.
 The latest runtime should be ready at a know place.
-The latest head data from the haltet live parachain can be fetched from the associated relaychain by querying the chain storage at `paras.heads(parachain_id)`, whereat `parachain_id` is the parachain id that is registered on the relaychain, i.e. the previous parachain id within `ParachainInfo::parachain_id` that was overwrriten.
+The latest head data from the halted live parachain can be fetched from the associated relaychain by querying the chain storage at `paras.heads(parachain_id)`, whereat `parachain_id` is the parachain id that was registered on and retrieved from the relaychain, i.e. the previous parachain id within `ParachainInfo::parachain_id` that was overwritten.

 Finally, the invocation of `soloToPara.schedule_migration(code, head_data)` on the shell parachain will schedule the migration. `code` represents the latest runtime of the live parachain, while `head_data` represents the latest head data from the live parachain.
 Relaychains have an upgrade delay, on Polkadot it is 1 hour as of writing this document.
 Exactly one block before the hour has passed, the head data is overwritten and in the next block the active runtime will also be overwritten.
 At this point in time, all the node operators should have replaced their parachain chain data with the latest chain data from the live parachain after it halted and also have the relaychain data of the relaychain that is associated to the shell parachain ready.
-The new client utilitzes this data and nodes should start to synchronize blocks starting from the halted block of the live parachain in a separated network.
+The new client utilizes this data and nodes should start to synchronize blocks starting from the halted block of the live parachain in a separated network.

-Finally, the migration runtime can be replaced by a proper production runtime once the runtime upgrade cooldown period has passed.
+Finally, the migration runtime can be replaced by a proper production runtime once the runtime upgrade cool down period has passed.

 ## Testing the migration
-It is immensely important that the migration is tested before applying it to a producting network to ensure familiarity with the process and to verify that the suggested approach is also applicable to the given context.
+It is immensely important that the migration is tested before applying it to a production network to ensure familiarity with the process and to verify that the suggested approach is also applicable to the given context.

 There are multiple approaches that can be pursued to test the migration.
 In any case, it should be ensured that the parachain and the relaychain both are as close to production as possible.
 Whatever approach is selected, those steps should be included: